rjcnrd/us_census/README.md

 # Analysis and Modeling of US Census
-This notebooks contains my approach to building an estimator to predict whether or not an individual in the US Census dataset is earning more then 50.000 $ per year.
+This notebook contains my approach to building an estimator to predict whether or not an individual in the US Census dataset is earning more then 50.000 $ per year.
 After doing an exploratory data analysis to understand the different variables in the dataset, I finetuned and compared a penalized Logistic Regression Classifier and a Random Forest Classifier, comparing also different preprocessing-pipelines for the data.

 The model I favor is a Logistic Regression Classifier that uses only 8 input variables, and performs with accuracy 94.24% when applied to the test data set.